-BOOK ONE THE HUNTER’S MOON: (Now in Audio at Amazon!)
+BOOK ONE THE HUNTER’S MOON: (Available in eBook and audio at Amazon)

 Seventeen year old Morgan Daniel has been in the witness protection program most of her life.
 But The Panteras have caught up with her and her younger brother.
 Her car is totaled, she’s hurt, and the street gang is closing in when wolves with glowing eyes appear out of nowhere and chase away the killers.